India may appeal parts of WTO steel ruling

 “The ruling is appealable,” the Indian government said in a statement.
 “A decision to appeal against the same is under active consideration.”

-The case involved a countervailing duty imposed by Washington because a portion of the iron ore used to produce steel pipe came from India’s top iron ore miner NMDC, which supplies to steelmakers such as Tata Steel, Essar Steel [ESRG.UL] and JSW Steel (JSTL.NS).
+The case involved a countervailing duty imposed by Washington because a portion of the iron ore used to produce steel pipe came from India’s top iron ore miner NMDC, which supplies to steelmakers such as Tata Steel, Essar Steel and JSW Steel.

 NMDC Finance Director Swaminathan Thiagarajan denied that the company sells at a discount.